CopernicaMarketingSoftware/Documentation/Publisher/en/dkim.md

 technology makes this manual editing obsolute: it all happens automatically.

 However, in the old Publisher environment you can still find some leftover forms and dialog windows to manage DKIM keys.
-These forms are still in use for users that have not you set up a sender domain.
+These forms are still used by users that have not you set up a sender domain.
 If you're using sender domains (which we stronly recommend) you can safely ignore these forms.
 With sender domains all your messages are automatically signed, and it is safe to keep the list of DKIM